Acting Deputy Director

 Maintenance and Operations

-Cory Binns was appointed the deputy director of the Caltrans Maintenance and Operations program effective March 1, 2020.
-He manages the day-to-day operations of the Divisions of Equipment, Traffic Operations, Maintenance, and Safety Programs as well as the newly created Clean California program, a two- to three-year statewide initiative aimed at removing litter, beautifying communities across the state, and creating jobs.
-Mr. Binns oversees a statewide operating budget of $2.5 billion, 8,657 employees, and a fleet with more than 12,000 pieces of equipment.
+Sergio Aceves was appointed the Acting Deputy Director of the Caltrans Maintenance and Operations Program effective August 24, 2023.
+He will manage the day-to-day operations of the Divisions of Equipment, Traffic Operations, Maintenance, Safety Programs, and the Clean California program.
+Mr. Aceves will oversee a statewide operating budget of $2.5 billion, 8,657 employees, and a fleet with more than 12,000 pieces of equipment.

 Before his appointment as the Acting Deputy Director of Maintenance and Operations, Mr. Aceves was the chief of the Headquarters Division of Maintenance.
 He was responsible for providing statewide policies, guidance, and funding for all Maintenance operations within the State Highway System.
 Mr. Aceves was also responsible for overseeing a yearly budget of $2.1 billion and managing eight subdivisions within the Division of Maintenance.
 Those subdivisions included the Pavement Program, Maintenance Safety Equipment and Training, Structure Maintenance and Investigations, Budgets and Administration, Field Technical Support, Emergency Operations and Vegetation Management, Materials Management Acquisitions and IMMS, and Homelessness and Encampments.